Comfort Keepers End Of Life Care In Holland, MI

 Palliative care is the foundation of hospice services.
 While all palliative care is designed to control pain and provide comfort, the palliative services included in end of life care include a few extras.
 For example, pain management during hospice may include opioids which alter a senior's state of consciousness.
-End of life care is also more extensive and often occurs around-the-clock.
+This form of care is also more extensive and often occurs around-the-clock.

 Learn About End of Life Care Service in Holland, MI